Study of $B^0_s \rightarrow J/\psi\pi^+\pi^-K^+K^-$ decays: mass spectrum

 Under the~assumption that this~structure, referred to as $\PX(4740)$ hereafter, has a~resonant nature, its~mass and width are determined through an~unbinned extended maximum\nobreakdash-likelihood fit to the~background\nobreakdash-subtracted \mbox{$\jpsi\Pphi$}~mass distribution in the~range~\mbox{$4.45<m_{\jpsi\Pphi}<4.90\gevcc$}.
 The~fit function comprises two components: \begin{enumerate} \item a~signal component, parameterised by the~product of the~squared absolute value of a~relativistic S\nobreakdash-wave Breit\nobreakdash--Wigner amplitude and a~two\nobreakdash-body phase\nobreakdash-space distribution from four\nobreakdash-body \mbox{$\decay{\Bs}{\jpsi\pip\pim\Pphi}$}~decays, \mbox{$\Phi_{2,4}\left(m_{\jpsi\Pphi}\right)$}; \item a~component, corresponding to \mbox{$\decay{\Bs}{\jpsi\pip\pim\Pphi}$}~decays, parameterised by the~product of the~\mbox{$\Phi_{2,4}\left(m_{\jpsi\Pphi}\right)$}~function and a~third\nobreakdash-order polynomial function. \end{enumerate} The~background\nobreakdash-subtracted \mbox{$\jpsi\Pphi$}~mass spectrum with superimposed results of the~fit is shown in Fig.~\ref{fig:xxx_fit} and the~results are listed in Table~\ref{tab:xxx}.

 The~statistical significance of the~observed structure is estimated using Wilks' theorem~\cite{Wilks:1938dza} and found to be 5.5~standard deviations.
 The~significance estimate is validated using a~large number of pseudoexperiments comprising no~$\PX(4740)$~signal component.
 The~mass and width of the~$\PX(4740)$~structure qualitatively agree with those of the~$\chiczero(4700)$~state~observed by the~LHCb collaboration in an~amplitude analysis of~\mbox{$\decay{\Bu}{\jpsi\Pphi\Kp}$}~decays of \mbox{$m_{\Pchi_{\cquark0}(4700)}= 4704\pm10^{\,+\,14}_{\,-\,24}\mevcc$} and \mbox{$\Gamma_{\Pchi_{\cquark0}(4700)}=120\pm31^{\,+\,42}_{\,-\,33}\mev$}~\cite{LHCb-PAPER-2016-018,LHCb-PAPER-2016-019}.
 Interpreting the~observed structure as the~$\chiczero(4700)$~state and repeating the~fit using the~measurements from Refs.~\cite{LHCb-PAPER-2016-018,LHCb-PAPER-2016-019} as~Gaussian constraints, the~resulting mass and width differ only slightly from those listed in Table~\ref{tab:xxx}.
+A~$p$\nobreakdash-value of the~hypothesis that the~$\PX(4740)$~state is the~$\chiczero(4700)$~state is estimated neglecting correlations for the~systematic uncertainties, discussed in Sec.~\ref{sec:sys}, and it corresponds to 6\%.
+The~measured mass is close to the~value expected for a~$\cquark\squark\cquarkbar\squarkbar$~tetraquark with quantum numbers $\mathrm{J}^{\mathrm{PC}}=2^{++}$~\cite{Ebert:2008kb}.